com-lihaoyi/utest/readme.md

 Test running API
 ================

-This section goes into the Scala API for running a utest suite.
+This section goes into the Scala API for running a uTest suite.
 For the SBT command-line API, see [Running tests with SBT](#running-tests-with-sbt).

 ```scala
 val tests = TestSuite{